DmitryStrakhov/PowerSharp/README.md

 ***'Edit Parameters' action***

-If you are typing a code, sometimes you need to jump to a parameters list of method to fix it somehow.
+When you are typing a code, sometimes you need to jump to a parameters list of method to fix it somehow.
 It usually takes a few keyboard actions to make it done.
-New 'Edit Parameters' makes it done in one action.
+New 'Edit Parameters' action makes it done immediatelly.
 Take a look:

 ![Edit-Parameters](https://github.com/DmitryStrakhov/PowerSharp/blob/main/ReadMe-Images/Edit-Parameters.png)

 ***'Edit Return Value' action***

-This actions is a sibling-brother of previous action and allows to jump to return value of method in one action:
+This actions is a sibling-brother of previous one and allows to jump to a method return value:

 ![Edit-Return-Value](https://github.com/DmitryStrakhov/PowerSharp/blob/main/ReadMe-Images/Edit-Return-Value.png)